geeksforsocialchange/PlaceCal-Handbook/admins/facebook.rst

 You will need a PlaceCal user account to follow this guide.
 Get in touch with a PlaceCal admin if you don’t have one.

-{% hint style=“warning” %} Jan 2020: We’ve had reports that Facebook has
+..
+NOTE:: Jan 2020: We’ve had reports that Facebook has added additional
-added additional verification steps for new accounts registering Developer accounts and you may have to upload a scan of your identification to create an app as described below.
-We’re seeing if there’s anything we can do about this. {% endhint %}
+          verification steps for new accounts registering Developer accounts and you may have to upload a scan of your identification to create an app as described below.
+We’re seeing if there’s anything we can do about this.

 Create a Facebook App
 ---------------------